sweattep/ancient_quotes/README.md

 >If you have reason to fear from a people betrayal, throw their treaty back to them, putting you on equal terms.

 >As a result of their breaking of the covenant We cursed them and made their hearts grow hard

+>So, verily, with every difficulty, there is relief: verily, with every difficulty, there is relief: Therefore, when thou art free (from thine immediate task), still labour hard, And to thy Lord turn (all) thy attention.